 1.2 a.ndim

-: Returns number of dimensions ofa
+a.ndim: Returns number of dimensions ofa.

-.
+It looks like len(a.shape).
 It also has a function version, called a.ndimension()

 1 | a.ndim |